collective/collective.plonetruegallery/README.txt

 -----------------------

-To install any of the various extra display types, you need to install the dependant js package in buildout
+To install any of the various extra display types, you need to install the dependant package in buildout

  - galleria(ships with)
  - contact sheet(collective.ptg.contactsheet)